dapr/docs/howto/deploy-k8s-prod/README.md

 | Placement | Limit: 1, Request: 250m  | Limit: 500Mi, Request: 100Mi
 | Dashboard  | Limit: 200m, Request: 50m  | Limit: 200Mi, Request: 20Mi

+For more details on configuring resource in Kubernetes see [Assign Memory Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/) and [Assign CPU Resources to Containers and Pods](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/)

 ### Optional components

-The following control plane deployments are optional:
+The following Dapr control plane deployments are optional:

 * Placement - Needed for Dapr Actors
 * Sentry - Needed for mTLS for service to service invocation
 * Dashboard - Needed for operational view of the cluster

-## Sidecar Resource Requirements
+## Sidecar resource requirements

 The Dapr sidecar requires the following resources in a production-ready setup: